simonarandaGH/Congruent-Elliptic-curves/README.md

-An elliptic curve is a plane curve defined by an equation of the form: y^2 = x^3 +a*x + b.
-It is called the Weierstrass normal form.
+The subject of the project is the exploration of elliptic curves, their properties and their applications.
+One of the objectives is to develop a program that calculates the range of an elliptic curve.
+The project also includes the application of elliptic curves to general integer factorisation.
+At each stage of the development process this repository will be kept up to date.

-Description of the topics covered.
+Description of some of the topics addressed.

+Elliptic curves [A, B] and in particular C[n]=[ -n^2, 0].
-Elliptic curves: y^2 = x^3 + A*x +B, [A,B].
+Where [A, B] denotes the Weierstrass normal form [y^2 = x^3 + A*x + B].
-Especially the case: [-n^2,0].
-C[n]: y^2 = x^3 - (n^2)*x.

-The "surface 1" : z^2 = x * (x+ y^2),
-which is trivially derived from this family of curves.
+The "surface 1" which is trivially derived from the family of curves C[n].

-The "surface 2" : z^2 = x^2 - (y^2)/x,
-which arises from the previous one, after a simple change of variables.
+And the "surface 2" which arises from the previous one, after a simple change of variables.

 Tunnell's Theorem.
-And my conjectures about the function r(n) which is defined.

-The form xyw(n^2) and the form pqrs(n).
-These forms give curve points and surfaces.
-As well as other geometric objects.

-The xrank program.
-Calculation of the range of C[n].
+Implementation of the test.
+Definition of the function r(n) and various conjectures about this function.

+The form XYW(n) and the form PQRS(n) which allow us to obtain the usual right triangles of area n.
+And also provide points on the elliptic curves C[n] and the surfaces mentioned.

-Which includes all the previous topics and complements them with new algebraic aspects.
+The XRANK program.
+Which implements all the above points and complements them with various algebraic, algorithmic and computational aspects.

-The general objective of the project is the study of elliptic curves, their properties and their applications.
-One of the objectives is to develop a program that calculates the range of an elliptic curve.
-At each stage of the development process the repo will be kept up to date.
-The project includes analysing the application of this family of elliptic curves to general integer factorisation.